 The landscape was harsh and the mid-summer sun was already blazing down in full force, yet we saw plenty of wildlife along the way.
-From journeys of reticulated giraffe, dazzles of striking zebra (some of them Grévy’s I might add) and the occasional handsome oryx, most notable was a large herd of elephant that were sheltering the tiniest, clumsiest calves that had us all enthralled.
+From journeys of reticulated giraffe, dazzles of striking zebra (some of them Grévy’s I might add) and the occasional handsome oryx, most notable was a large herd of elephant that was sheltering the tiniest, clumsiest calves that had us all enthralled.

 David pointed the lodge out to us in the far distance, and from that initial view, you wouldn’t actually believe that such a lush and tranquil oasis awaits.
 It is so unexpected.
 As we eventually pulled up to the entrance, we were warmly welcomed by the most formidable team that would be looking after us for the next few days.